pitt-miskov-zivanov-lab/BioRECIPE/docs/definitions.rst

 .. admonition:: Definition 7 - Hybrid element-based executable model

- When element update function :math:`f_i \in \mathcal{F}` have different mathematical form across elements :math:`v_i \in V` within the same model, for example, logical, discrete, or continuous functions, we refer to these models as *hybrid element-based executable models*.
+ When element update functions :math:`f_i \in \mathcal{F}` have different mathematical form across elements :math:`v_i \in V` within the same model, for example, logical, discrete, or continuous functions, we refer to these models as *hybrid element-based executable models*.

 .. admonition:: Definition 8 - Regulator